Jock itch treatments

 - Avoid anti-bacterial and/or deodorant soaps.

 Even if the rash and itching subside, treatment needs to continue for the entire duration recommended in the medication directions.
 This will ensure that all of the fungus is killed off, thereby preventing a reoccurrence.
 However, if little or no improvement occurs, or if the infection is/becomes severe, see a health care provider.
-If you are a Columbia student, you can schedule an appointment with Primary Care Medical Services by calling x4-2284 or log into Open Communicator.

 Once jock itch improves, you can help prevent its unwelcomed return.
 Some prevention tips include: